LukeSmithxyz/based.cooking/src/turkey-smoked.md

 9. Place the turkey in pan on the grill and cook inderectly for 1 hour.
 10. Remove the foil, and continue cooking over indirect heat.
 11. Periodically (every 15-30 minutes) baste the turkey with its own juices.
 If the bottom of the pan is dry, add chicken broth and reduce heat.
-12. Remove when the turkey reaches an internal temperature of 160 degrees F in the breast.
+12. Remove when the turkey reaches an internal temperature of 160°F in the breast.
 13. Allow to rest for 10 minutes before carving.

 ## Contribution